BearTS/fampay-backend-assignment/README.md

 ```

 ### DbApp
-The DbApp is responsible for handling the database migrations and other database operations.
+The DbApp is a command line tool that is responsible for handling one-time database operations.
+The DbApp is built using the [Go](https://golang.org/) programming language.
+This is **not a service**, but a command line tool.

 The service can be run using the following command:
 ```bash